mahbubhasanhira/community-page/README.md

 ### Initial Data

-The initial posts and comments are defined in the `mockPosts.ts` under the `utilities` folder array within `CommunityPage.tsx`.
+The initial posts and comments are defined in the `mockPosts.ts` under the `utilities` folder.
 You can modify this data to suit your requirements.